paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Assert.IsTrue(Compare.AlmostEqual(90, Trig.ToDegrees(1.5708), 1e5));
 ```

-#### Relative Position given Distance and Angle or Bearing
+#### Relative Position from Distance & Bearing

 Calculate a relative vector in two dimensions give the distance away and the angle or bearing.

 ##### RelativePositionFromAngle

-This is a trigonometric angle where 0 degrees in +X and 90 degrees is East or +1.
+Return the trigonometric angle where 0 degrees is +X, and 90 degrees is East or +1.
 Increasing angles move the result counter-clockwise.

 ```c#
 expected.Set(3.3f, 0);